Range Rover Sport vs. The Competition

 On top of offering more power and off-road capability, the Range Rover Sport is highly maneuverable.
 At 194.7 inches long and 80.6 inches wide, it's built to be nimble with agile handling and a tight turning circle.

-The Audi Q7 is a more cumbersome SUV that stretches to 199.3 inches long and 77.6 inches wide.
+The Audi Q7 is a more cumbersome SUV, measuring 199.3 inches long and 77.6 inches wide.
 This added length may make it tougher to turn around or find parking.

 Whether you’re loading up suitcases for a family road trip or running errands to pick up the weekly groceries, the Range Rover Sport has plenty of room for cargo—especially if you have a few friends or family members tagging along for the ride.
 The Range Rover’s trunk capacity measures 31.9 cubic feet, whereas the Audi’s measures 14.2 cubic feet.